TizianoBevilacqua/PhD/HToGG/Private_nAOD/README.md

 #- python my_batch_sub_script.py --input [config json file, example in the configs dir] --hadd ------------#
 #----------------------------------------------------------------------------------------------------------#
 ```
-Informations about the **GlobalTag** to place in the `conditions` entry of the json can be found [here](https://github.com/cms-sw/cmssw/blob/CMSSW_12_4_8/Configuration/AlCa/python/autoCond.py), the nAOD v10 page instead can be found [here](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv10).
+Informations about the **GlobalTag** to place in the `conditions` entry of the json can be found [here](https://github.com/cms-sw/cmssw/blob/CMSSW_12_4_8/Configuration/AlCa/python/autoCond.py), the nAOD v10 page instead can be found [here](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv10). \n
 To select the proper customisation of the cmsDriver.py script in order to include the pdf variations one can refer to [this](https://cms-talk.web.cern.ch/t/validate-requests-with-store-rwgt-info-false-in-gridpacks/12417/15?u=tbevilac) cmsTalk discussion.
 ## CRAB